-- the and regeneration programme and on service projects such as the new Leisure Centre. - 2.12 The Authorised Borrowing Limit has been reduced from October 2023 from £1,450m to £1,167m and Operational Boundary from £1,350m to £1,067m for 2024/25, are considered appropriate for the above projections but will be reviewed and revised as needed to reflect borrowing requirements in future years.
-As can be seen in the above table the anticipated external borrowing figure falls below both limits. - 2.13 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that an authority's total debt be lower than its highest forecast CFR over the next three years.
-Table 2 above shows that the Council expects to comply with this recommendation for 2024/25
+- 3.7 The Council's Authorised Borrowing Limit has been increased at the beginning of 2024-25 from £1,167m to £1,170m and Operational Boundary currently at £1,270m for 2025/26.
+These limits are considered appropriate for the above projections but will be reviewed and revised as needed to reflect borrowing requirements in future years.
+As can be seen in the above table the anticipated external borrowing figure falls below both limits and will fall steadily from 2026-27 - 3.8 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that an authority's total debt be lower than its highest forecast CFR over the next three years.
+Table 2 above shows that the Council expects to comply with this recommendation for 2024/25.